niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 **6. Connect Solar Panel Wires**

+!!! warning
-``⚠️ Warning: Only connect the solar panel wires.
+    Only connect the solar panel wires.
 Do not connect the battery wire until all installation steps are complete.
-Failure to follow this instruction may result in equipment damage.``
+Failure to follow this instruction may result in equipment damage.

 * Connect the solar panel positive (+) and negative (–) leads to the Solar Panel + and Solar Panel – terminals on the controller board, as shown in the wiring diagram.